joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 });
 ```

 We attach a delegate to our script message handler and pass along the action.
-This “bridges” the gap between JavaScript and Swift.
+This bridges the gap between JavaScript and Swift.

 ```swift
 protocol ScriptMessageDelegate: class {